MooersLab/modular-annotated-bibliography-typst/README.md

     - in-dexter
     - glossarium
     - wrap-it
+3. Run `typst compile main.typ`.
+The PDF will appear.

-3. Open `main.typ` in a text editor and run `tinymist` from the same directory.
+3b.
+Alternatively, open `main.typ` in a text editor and run `tinymist` from the same directory in the terminal.
 The compiled file should appear in the default browser.

 ## The problem that this repo addresses